 A.B., Hamilton CollegeJ.D., Albany Law SchoolEditor-in-Chief, Albany Law Review

-Before joining the law faculty, Professor Ouellette served as an Assistant Solicitor General in the New York State-Attorney General’s office.
+Before joining the law faculty, Dean Ouellette served as an Assistant Solicitor General in the New York State-Attorney General’s office.
 As ASG, Prof. Ouellette briefed and argued more than 100 appeals on issues ranging from termination of treatment for the terminally ill to the responsibility of gun manufacturers for injuries caused by handguns.
-Before that, Prof. Ouellette worked in private practice and served as a confidential law clerk to Judge Howard A. Levine on the New York State Court of Appeals.
+Before that, Dean Ouellette worked in private practice and served as a confidential law clerk to Judge Howard A. Levine on the New York State Court of Appeals.
 She has continued her advocacy work in select cases and was lead counsel on the law professors' brief submitted in support of same-sex couples who sought the right to marry in New York state.

 BIOETHICS AND DISABILITY: TOWARD A DISABILITY-CONSCIOUS BIOETHICS (Cambridge University Press, 2011), takes on the tension between disability rights scholars and bioethicists.
 According to some disability rights activists, bioethicists focus too broadly on the concept of patient rights at the expense of the practical challenges facing individuals with disabilities.